Investor Relations

 One AI.
 Four surfaces.

-SOSA is the AI that runs every case.
+Terra is the AI that runs every case.
 Travelers, providers, hotels, and our internal operators all talk to the same brain — and every case strengthens the next one.
 The four products are the doorways.
-SOSA is what waits behind each of them.
+Terra is what waits behind each of them.

 The AI Layer